GuilhermeDeconto/ESP32-RFID/README.md

 #define PASSWORD "PASSWORD"
 ```

-2. Create a file called `your-environment.env` in the backend folder and add your environment variables like so:
+2. Create a file called `dev.env` and `prod.env` in the backend folder and add your environment variables like so:

 ```env
 PORT=3000